jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 ![AppSync to Step Functions](https://jason.wadsworth.dev/images/2024-05-06/rate-limiting.gif)

 There is a reason why every API, every service, in AWS has limits.
-The main reason is because AWS is IaaS/PaaS.
+The main reason is that AWS is IaaS/PaaS.
 Those share the same noisy neighbor problem as a SaaS app.
-Rate limiting allows you to limit how much any one user or tenant is able to use your system.
+Rate limiting allows you to limit how much any one user or tenant can use your system.
 By controlling the rate at which tenants can use your application you can avoid becoming overwhelmed by a single tenant.

 In AWS one way to achieve this is by utilizing [usage plans](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in API Gateway.
 With a usage plan, you can set the maximum rate for calls with the same API key.
 The nice thing is that you can have different usage plans so you can have different limits for different tiers.
-You might want your paid customers to be able to hit your APIs more frequently that the free ones, and usage plans make that easy to do.
+You might want your paid customers to be able to hit your APIs more frequently than the free ones, and usage plans make that easy to do.

 If you aren't using API Gateway (REST API to be specific) your options are a bit more limited.
 You can get some benefit from [WAF](https://aws.amazon.com/waf/), though it's not really designed to be tenant-based.
 Still, it can help.
 Beyond that, you're mostly on your own.
 Keep in mind that anything you implement in your code is already sharing some amount of resources.
 Let's just hope AWS decides to add it to other places, like AppSync, in the near future.